 As you can see from the images below, the machine itself is in fairly good nick.
 Other than the video not working, it appears to be 90% working.
 I should be able to fix this very easily and at very little expense.
 I have also purchased a 6 pin din plug so I can make up a vga/rgb monitor cable to hopefully connect to a 15khz compatible vga screen that I have.

-I have also set up a spreadsheet to log serial numbers as I would like to compile a history of this amazing machine
+I have a spreadsheet to log serial numbers as I would like to compile a history of this amazing machine, as there is no indication anywhere of how many are still alive and kicking around.

-If any of you have a real Tatung Einstein, please leave me a comment on this site with the following information and I will update the Spreadsheet on a regular basis;
+If any of you have a real Tatung Einstein, please leave me a comment on this site with the following information (Serial number, condition and what extras you have [twin drive, external drives, hardware etc]) and I will update the Spreadsheet on a regular basis and may even post the results here;